 Jacob Hornberger is founder and president of The Future of Freedom Foundation.

 ADDITION: Most of the printed paper cash given to foreign governments by the "Empires" flows back into the Empires, inasmuch as it is used by figures of those gifted governments for personal wealth ( corrruption) , to import socalled consumer goods and , mainly, to buy weapons and militäry know-how from the Empires.
-The financing of the state system, the police apparatus and the army robbs another part of the ressources.
+The financing of the state system, the police apparatus and the army robbs another part of the ressources. `Cause a lot of money vanishs that way, there is not that much left to invest into infrastructure and education.
+This is done by purpose full aware of the consequences and the impact.
+An egoistic system investing too much into education is preparing its own funeral.
+But egoistic systems will be burried anyway.
+Why not change the course now ?
+Is there a demand for an exceptionally intelligent and warm hearted empathizing population ?
+In my opinion , today there is a worldwide strong demand for this typ of independent human being .
+The old ideas ( reflexive behaviour ) have created the problems of today.
+They are part of the problem, not able to present solutions.

 osd

-PS: To be clear, the term "Empires" is used in the sense of "small groups of wide awake highly selfish intelligent entities".
+PS: To be clear, the term "Empires" is used in the sense of "small groups of wide awake highly selfish intelligententities".
 "Empires" does not mean geographic areas, certain races, religius bound communities or particular nations.